kwea123/VTuber_Unity/README.md

    *  [linux installation](https://forum.unity.com/threads/unity-on-linux-release-notes-and-known-issues.350256/)
    *  [Windows installation](https://unity3d.com/get-unity/download)
 *  Python3.6 (may be compatible with other versions)
+   * (Optional) It is recommended to use conda environments.
+Run `conda create -n vtuber python=3.6`.
+Activate it by `source activate vtuber`.
    * Install the requirements by `pip install -r requirements.txt`.
 *  Optional
    * [OBS Studio](https://obsproject.com/) if you want to embed the virtual character into your videos.

 # Example usage
 1. Execute `unity.x86_64` to launch the unity window featuring the virtual character (unity-chan here).
+2. (Optional) Activate your conda environment.
-2. After the vitual character shows up, run `python demo.py --cam 0 --connect` to synchronize your face features with the virtual character.
+3. After the vitual character shows up, run `python demo.py --cam 0 --connect` to synchronize your face features with the virtual character.

 # Functionalities
 In this section, I will describe the functionalities implemented and a little about the technology behind.